 How to Select an Online Transportation School

 Supply chain management areas of study are a common part of training required for a career in transportation management.
-Programs range from the associate through the master's degree; certificates are also available.
+Programs range from associate up to master's degrees; certificates are also available.
 Students should then weigh the program level and their career goals with the delivery format and internship opportunities.

 Online transportation management, logistics and supply chain management programs are most common at the graduate certificate levels.
 However, some associate's, bachelor's and master's degree programs are available online in closely related fields.
 Before selecting an online transportation school, students should determine the degree or certificate level that interests them and best fits their career aspirations.

 In most cases, online programs related to transportation management can be completed fully online, with no on-campus components required.
 Students interact and complete coursework using discussion boards, e-mail, chats, video conferencing software and other online means, and much of the coursework can be completed at the student's desired pace.
 However, some programs require on-campus components.

 Depending on the level and focus of the degree, graduates are prepared to work as transportation managers, transportation marketers, route planners, supply chain managers, purchasing managers or freight managers.
 In order to select the program that best fits their needs, students should have a clear understanding of what career they would like to pursue and which level and concentration of study would best prepare them for their desired position.